Course Title: Drama and Theatre Studies

 DTS has a vibrant learning community dedicated to theory and performance practice, historical, interdisciplinary and cross-cultural understanding of theatre and performing arts.

-Originally started as a post-graduate course in theatre in 1986 and part of the English Department, we are now an independent department within the School of Music and Theatre, offering courses on a full range of theatre theory and practices, with particular strength in International and European theatre, contemporary performance practice, interdisciplinary and intercultural performance, Irish theatre and physical theatre.
+We offer courses on a full range of theatre theory and practices, with particular strength in International and European theatre, contemporary performance practice, interdisciplinary and intercultural performance, Irish theatre and physical theatre.
 Our close links with Cork Opera House, Everyman Palace Theatre, Triskel Centre and Firkin Crane, among others, allow our students exposure to a broad range of cultural and performance practices.
 DTS graduates have successfully found employment in theatre, media, arts administration and education at all levels and many of them have established their own companies.

 In year 2, the focus is on Theatre Production, Text and Context 2 and a range of skills-based modules including: